A mattress that’s old or worn out can do more than leave you tossing and turning throughout the night.

 It gets worse if you have asthma, which can be exacerbated by dust mites.
 Then, you could be at risk for difficulty breathing, chest tightness, or even trouble sleeping caused by shortness of breath.

 - First, use allergen-proof bed covers.
 Their fabric is more tightly woven than regular covers, which can keep dust mites from escaping your mattress.
+Avoid purchasing used bedding at all costs.

 - Similarly, steer clear of bedding that’s difficult to wash, because it’s important to…